silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lab/part1-IntroNetworks.md

 - Security: We can allow/block traffic/data, TCP/UDP packets using the IOS
 - Routing: We can also do routing (which route to take for best path)
 - Addressing: switches and routers have many ports, so we can configure them
-## Navigating around the IOS:
+# Navigating around the IOS:
-- To access the IOS CLI, we can use the console port of the networking device, and connect it to the computer using RS-232 port of the computer.
+- To access the IOS CLI, we can use the console port of the networking device, and connect it to the computer using RS-232 port.
 - Then will go to the terminal of the computer, and will see the prompt:
 ```
 //if we are working with a switch, will get this prompt:
 switch>
 ```
-### User mode
+## User mode
 - (will see a greater than symbol for this in the prompt)
 - it is just used to check the current configuration, and we cannot the change the device configuration.

-### privilege/enable mode
+## privilege/enable mode
 - To change to `privilege/enable` mode, we will type:
 ```
 switch> enable